HomeElevators.com

 • About

-Price of a home elevator and general budget considerations.
-A traditional-style residential elevator serving two floors will cost around $30,000 and $10,000 for each additional floor after.
+If you’re curious about the cost of installing a home elevator and the general budget considerations, here’s what you need to know.
+In 2025 a traditional-style residential elevator serving two floors will typically cost around $40,000 and $10,000 for each additional floor after.
 This is an average price for standard equipment.
-The price can change significantly for a custom cab finish or additional cab entrances.
+The price can change significantly for features like custom cab finishes, additional cab entrances or luxury upgrades with automatic doors.

 The price will also vary greatly on several factors including elevator type, number of floors, cab style, location, and complexity of installation.
 An example of this would be a typical hydraulic elevator installation serving two floors.